Saturday, May 9, 2020

 The secular West has been looking the other way for a very long time.
 Even the average church-going Christian is not likely to know that 45.5 million of the estimated 70 million Christians who have died for Christ did so in the last century.
 For this reason, scholars such as Robert Royal, president of the Faith and Reason Institute in Washington, D.C., and author of The Catholic Martyrs of the Twentieth Century, refer to the past century as one of the darkest periods of martyrdom since the birth of Christianity.[5]

 Pope John Paul II has paid tribute to the Christian martyrs of the 20th century in a solemn ceremony at Rome's ancient Colosseum.
 Anglicans, Lutherans, Russian Orthodox and Pentecostalists joined the pope in prayer in an unusual ecumenical event attended by thousands of pilgrims.
 The Pope said countless Christians had been united in their readiness to die for their faith in the 20th century.
 Those who died in Soviet gulags, in Nazi and Japanese prison camps during World War II, in the 1994 Rwanda genocide and during the recent fundamentalist unrest in Algeria were honored in prayer and song.
 In his sermon, the pope said Christians had experienced "hatred and exclusion, violence and murder" in the modern age.
 He noted that some 3,000 priests were interned in the Nazi death camp at Dachau.
 A prayer read in Czech recalled the six million Jews who were killed in the Holocaust.
 The killing of more than a million Armenian Christians in Turkey during World War I was also remembered.
 Saying he himself witnessed "much pain and many trials" as a young man in communist Poland, he said his generation was particularly marked by war, concentration camps and persecution.
 Special tributes were paid to Russian Orthodox Patriarch Tikhon, who stood up to the Bolsheviks after the 1917 revolution, and Olga Jafa, a Russian teacher exiled to a Soviet gulag.
 The tributes also included Anton Luli, an Albanian Catholic priest who spent 28 years in prison, and Paul Schneider, a Lutheran anti-Nazi priest tortured to death in Buchenwald concentration camp.
 Many of the people who suffered or died for their faith were "unknown soldiers," the pope said.
 "There are so many of them.
 They must not be forgotten.
-Rather they must be remembered, and their lives documented," he said.[4]
+They must be remembered, and their lives documented," he said.[6]

 I want to draw your attention to the crowd.
 It acted with rage.
 It was USA Today (September 2, 1992, 9A) which asked if we were becoming the "age of rage."
 They asked the question, "Are we becoming a country of haters?"
 Think of it.
 Rap music began with a strong sense of rage.
 Andrew Dice Clay, the comic, uses the theme of rage throughout his act.
 There is a rise in skinhead groups throughout the country.
-Racial incidents seem to be increasing.
+Racial incidents are increasing.
 What is happening to us?
 Little League was started in 1939 with the aim of assisting youth in developing qualities of citizenship, discipline, teamwork, and physical well-being with proper guidance and exemplary leadership.
 Yet, in 1992, one coach slashed a rival coach's throat with a pocketknife, blood splattering on one player's shirt.
 In Terre Haute in 1989 a manager was clubbed with a baseball bat by a rival manager.
 In El Centro, California league play was suspended after an umpire was threatened by a knife-wielding parent.

 The crowd acted violently in the name God.
 Religion is not naturally violent.
 After all, connecting with the divine has been a matter for quiet persons.
 They search for communion with the divine and other like-minded persons.
 This desire for communion for that which is beyond the finite and temporal allows them to place their immediate ideas and concerns in proper perspective.
 Such persons can appreciate multiple forms of judgment and contemplation.
 In that sense, religious temperament opposes narrow-mindedness.
 When an ideology grabs the mind and passion of a person, the result is narrowing and limiting in a way that generates hostility.
 However, the desire for communion with that which is beyond our finite and temporal world leads to genuine liberty.[7]